endoflife-date/endoflife.date/products/laravel.md

 > This page is tracking the [Laravel framework](https://github.com/laravel/framework), not the
 > [Laravel application](https://github.com/laravel/laravel) which is just the starter application.

+Laravel and its other first-party packages follow Semantic Versioning.
+Major framework releases are released every year (~Q1), while minor and patch releases may be released as often as every week.
+Minor and patch releases should never contain breaking changes.

-For LTS releases, such as Laravel 5.5 and 6.0, bug fixes are provided for 2 years and security fixes are provided for 3 years.
-These releases provide the longest window of support and maintenance.
-For general releases, bug fixes are provided for 6 months and security fixes are provided for 1 year.
-For all additional libraries, including Lumen, only the latest release receives bug fixes.
+For all Laravel releases, bug fixes are provided for 18 months and security fixes are provided for 2 years.
+For all additional libraries, including Lumen, only the latest major release receives bug fixes.
+In addition, please review the database versions supported by Laravel.

 ## PHP Support